frc1675/brownbook/labs/turn-wheel.md

 #### Wheel

 The wheel will turn when the motor turns.
 How fast it spins depends on how it is conected to the motor.
 The design team determines what the ratio from the motor to the wheel will be.
+If you are running on this lab on a test board no wheel will be connected and this is OK.

 ### Software

-To program the robot you will need Eclipse with the FRC development plugins installed and CTRE library for motor controllers.
+To program the robot you will need VSCode with the FRC development plugins installed and vendor library for motor controllers (eg CTRE, Rev as a mentor if you are unsure of this).
 For help, see [Setting up your development environment (robot)](../basics/robot-dev-setup.md).

 What we need to do to accomplish the objective: